os-scar/overlay/README.md

 To start developing the extension locally, follow these steps:

 1. Clone the project from the repository.
-1. Install the dependencies with `yarn install`.
+1. Install the dependencies securely with `yarn setup`.
 1. In one terminal, run `yarn build:watch`.
 This will rebuild the extension every time you change a file.
 1. In another terminal, run `yarn start:chrome` (or `yarn start:firefox`).
 This will reload the extension on the development browser every time the extension is built.